Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The diagnosis of spondylolisthesis (Latin spondylolisthesis, from the Greek spondylos - vertebra, listhesis - slippage) indicates the displacement of the vertebra anteriorly (in ICD-10 code M43.1).
+The diagnosis of spondylolisthesis (Latin: spondylolisthesis; from the Greek spondylos - vertebra, listhesis - slipping) means the forward displacement of the vertebra (in ICD-10 code M43.1).

-The body of the lumbar vertebra V (L5) is most often displaced with respect to I sacral (S1) and IV lumbar (L4) to V lumbar vertebra (L5).
+Most often, the body of the 5th lumbar vertebra (L5) is displaced in relation to the 1st sacral (S1) and the 4th lumbar (L4) in relation to the 5th lumbar (L5).

-The displacement of the body of the vertebra to the side is called laterolistesis, and posteriorly to retrolistesis.
+Displacement of the vertebral body to the side is called laterolisthesis, and to the back is called retrolisthesis.

 The prevalence of this pathology varies from 2 to 15%.
 In children and adolescents, grade I spondylolisthesis occurs in 79% of cases, grade II in 20% and grade III in 1% of patients.

-Spondylolisthesis refers to multifactorial diseases, in the etiology and pathogenesis of which play the role of genetic and dysplastic components.
+Spondylolisthesis is a multifactorial disease, in the etiology and pathogenesis of which genetic and dysplastic components play a role.

-The development and progression of spondylolisthesis is due to the following factors:
+The development and progression of spondylolisthesis is determined by the following factors:

-- dysplasia of the lumbosacral spine (spina bifida, hypoplasia of the articular processes, hypoplasia of the transverse processes, hypoplasia of the arches of the vertebrae), high standing of the L5 vertebra with respect to the bispinal line;
+- dysplasia of the lumbosacral spine (spina bifida, hypoplasia of the articular processes, hypoplasia of the transverse processes, hypoplasia of the vertebral arches), high position of the L5 vertebra relative to the bispinal line;

 - trapezoidal deformation of the body of the displaced vertebra and dome-shaped deformation of the upper surface of the body of the underlying vertebra;